 The Civic Media: Collaborative Design Studio, based at MIT and working in collaboration with partners in multiple locations, generates civic media projects that are grounded in real-world community needs.
 We partner with community-based organizations, and use co-design and lean startup methods for project ideation, design, prototyping, testing, launch, and stewardship.

-The Co-Design Studio is led by Sasha Costanza-Chock, Associate Professor of Civic Media at MIT (schock.cc).
+Sasha Costanza-Chock, Associate Professor of Civic Media, founded the Co-Design Studio at MIT (schock.cc).

 Emilie Reiser, Special Projects Lead at the MIT Center for Civic Media, helped develop the Co-Design Studio course and projects in 2017-2018.

 Mariel García-Montes (@faeriedevilish), graduate researcher at MIT CMS/W, worked as Teaching Assistant to the Co-Design Studio in Spring 2017.